What You Need to Know About Division Of Assets:

-South Carolina law demands the equitable division of assets, property and debts.
-Homes, vehicles, jewelry, investments and money acquired during the marriage are all considered marital assets, which the courts attempt to divide evenly.
-However, you are not required to divide non-marital assets, which is property you own separately and was not obtained during the marriage.
+South Carolina law demands the equitable division of assets, property, and debts.
+Homes, vehicles, jewelry, investments, and money acquired during the marriage are all considered marital assets, which the courts attempt to divide evenly.
+However, you are not required to divide non-marital assets, which are property you own separately and were not obtained during the marriage.
 It is this division of assets that often leads people to rebuild their finances after a divorce.

 While the court system does its best to provide equity, parity is not always achieved during the property division process.
 The divorce attorneys at Bannister, Wyatt & Stalvey LLC will work to ensure you receive your fair share of both marital and non-marital assets.